nodejs/node/COLLABORATOR_GUIDE.md

 ### Handling own pull requests

-If you as a Collaborator open a pull request, please always start a CI right after (see [testing and CI](#testing-and-ci) for further information on how to do that) and post the link to it as well.
-Please also make sure that you start a new CI after each update (due to e.g., a change request in a review or due to rebasing).
+If you as a Collaborator open a pull request, it is recommended to start a CI right after (see [testing and CI](#testing-and-ci) for further information on how to do that) and to post the link to it as well.
+Starting a new CI after each update is also recommended (due to e.g., a change request in a review or due to rebasing).

 As soon as the PR is ready to land, please go ahead and do so on your own.